payola/Payola/README.md

 ##### Why Squeryl?

-Squeryl is an existing, tested, functional and simple ORM for Scala applications that had met the needs of Payola during the process of making a decision whether to use an existing ORM or implement our own ORM tool.
+Squeryl is an existing, tested, functional and easy to use ORM for Scala applications that had met the needs of Payola during the process of making a decision whether to use an existing ORM or implement our own ORM tool.

 <a name="about-squeryl"></a>
 ##### Briefly about Squeryl